The Donkey has a well known reputation for stubbornness,

 - vSphere/Systems administrators – Security spend is set to increase, learn compliance and security.
 If you like scripting then automation is a natural progression.
 Network virtualization looks as if it might do for networks what ESXi did for servers.
 Get on the devops bandwagon with containers, or push the limits with serverless.
 Public cloud is a tsunami that no one will stop, it will soon be essential to know at least the basics.
 Other areas to investigate are EUC, IoT and Edge Computing.

-- Storage administrator – Converged infrastructure is going to eat a big chunk of traditional storage, but anyone who understand how to work with large sets of data is going to be worth a lot, Diane Greene (CEO at Google Cloud) recently said “data is the new oil”, for Machine Learning/Artificial Intelligence to work, lots of data needs to be stored, big data, massive data, so learning how to feed data lakes, efficiently store and clean and ship data is going to be really important.
+- Storage administrator – Converged infrastructure is going to eat a big chunk of traditional storage, but anyone who understands how to work with large sets of data is going to be worth a lot, Diane Greene (CEO at Google Cloud) recently said “data is the new oil”, for Machine Learning/Artificial Intelligence to work, lots of data needs to be stored, big data, massive data, so learning how to feed data lakes, efficiently store, clean and ship data is going to be really important.
 Security, IoT and Edge Computing skill will probably combine in this space.

 - Database administrator – It’s been said only 1% of unstructured data and 50% of structured data is being used in ML/AI, now is a great time to start on the learning path.
 Similar to the storage admin, folks who know how to work with and query large data sets, are going to be in demand.
 Other areas are no-sql databases and working closely with developers to improve application design.